dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

 glshader = crt-auto-machine
 ```

-Technically, this setting instructs DOSBox Staging to always emulate a CRT
+Technically, this setting instructs DOSBox Staging to emulate a CRT monitor
-monitor appropriate for the configured `machine` type which is VGA by
+appropriate for the configured `machine` type, which is VGA by default.
-default.

 The below screenshots illustrate the difference between the "true EGA" and
 "EGA as displayed on VGA" look: